-In somewhat hygge fashion, make life straightforward and start by focusing on the largest item of furniture in your bedroom: the bed.
-This will be the foundation of the bedroom’s hygge design, so choose a bed that features clean lines.
+In somewhat hygge fashion, make life straightforward and start by focusing on the most oversized item of furniture in your bedroom: the bed.
+This will be the foundation of the bedroom’s hygge design, so choose a bed with clean lines.
 Accessories will then really sparkle within the overall design.

 Since hygge is all about being cosy and comfortable, you might wish to add a new Sleepeezee Jessica mattress to your bed.
 These ultra-comfortable mattresses offer lots of support.
 You won’t be able to wait to get to sleep!

 Think “rustic”.
-Wood brings natural warmth to the room, generating real cosiness.
-Choose a strong wooden bed and other wooden touches that convey warmth throughout your bedroom.
+Wood brings natural warmth to the room, generating absolute cosiness.
+Choose a robust wooden bed and other wooden touches that convey warmth throughout your bedroom.
 They mustn’t be too overpowering or too dark, however.
 That would work against the hygge you’re trying so hard to create.

 Lots of blankets

-Now get some nice, cosy blankets to go over your bed.
+Now, get some nice, cosy blankets to go over your bed.
 The more you have, the better.
 They should be soft, touchable and made from warm, thick materials.
 You can lay a throw or several throws on the end of the bed.
-You might want to set up a quilt stand in the room or place a chair in the corner of your bedroom to store your blankets.
+You might want to set up a quilt stand or place a chair in the corner of your bedroom to store your blankets.

 Install a fireplace

 If you have space and the resources, install a fireplace in your bedroom.
 It doesn’t get more hygge than that.
-In fact, if you can install one in your living room, again you should do.
-In Danish homes, people gather around fireplaces, which represent warmth and togetherness.
+If you can install one in your living room again, you should do so.
+In Danish homes, people gather around fireplaces, representing warmth and togetherness.

-Lighting is another big hygge element.
-You don’t want harsh lighting, which may diminish the feelings of warmth and comfort in your bedroom, so choose dimmer switches to control the amount of light in your room.
+Lighting is another significant hygge element.
+You don’t want harsh lighting, which may diminish the warmth and comfort in your bedroom, so choose dimmer switches to control the amount of light in your room.

 Lighting should be warm but subtle.
-That means table lamps, in which you replace the white light bulbs with something more yellow-ish.
-You can even set up a few (scented) candles, which you can place on a bookshelf and trigger instant wellbeing.
+That means table lamps, replacing the white light bulbs with something more yellowish.
+You can even set up a few (scented) candles to place on a bookshelf and trigger instant wellbeing.
 Fairy lights are another hygge-inducing option.
-Oh, and mobile phones — switch them off when you go to bed, so the blue light from your screen doesn’t disrupt the vibe.
+Oh, and mobile phones — switch them off when you go to bed so the blue light from your screen doesn’t disrupt the vibe.